zendesk/react-measure-timing-hooks/README.md

 An `idSuffix` is required in two cases:
 * When the same component is rendered multiple times on a page.
-* A component is expected to vary its content (re-render) based on an object variable - e.g. contents change based on which item is selected/opened/visible
+* We expect the component will vary its content (re-render) based on some object variable.
+For example, its contents change based on another item's selection/visibility, or an action, like opening.

 ### Report